-The Leibinger Award is restricted to Junior Trainee Undergraduate Student – JTUS (excluding Non-European JTUS) and Specialist Trainee Members of EACMFS (plus those who have successfully completed training as specialists within three years of the date of application) and are decided by the Endowment Committee ratiﬁed by the Executive Committee and reported to the Council.
+The Leibinger Award is restricted to Junior Trainee Undergraduate Student Members on a European training pathway and Specialist Trainee Members of EACMFS (plus those who have successfully completed training as specialists within three years of the date of application) and are decided by the Endowment Committee ratiﬁed by the Executive Committee and reported to the Council.

 Applicants should submit a completed application form with detailed curriculum vitae highlighting career aspirations and contributions already made to the speciality together with details of the host centre, the aims, objectives and the gains anticipated by the visitation.

 Deadline – 30th June in the year preceding the Congress.